 An assault or battery on an individual’s spouse or former spouse, an individual with whom he or she has or has had a dating relationship, an individual with whom he or she has had a child in common, or a resident or former resident of his or her household, is guilty of a misdemeanor punishable by imprisonment for not more than 93 days or a fine of not more than $500.00, or both.

 In Michigan, domestic violence is defined as an assault or an assault and battery by a spouse, former spouse, person who has or is currently residing in the same household, has a child in common with or who has or is in a dating relationship with.

 If you are convicted of a domestic assault in Michigan, penalties according to the Michigan Penal Code include:

 - 1st conviction – misdemeanor – Up to 93 days in jail and or a $500 fine.

 - 2nd conviction – misdemeanor – Up to 1 year in jail and or a $1,000 fine.

 - 3+ convictions -felony – Up to 2 years in prison and or a $2,500 fine.

 Domestic violence convictions can impact your life.
 Ensuring you get the best representation in regard to your specific case is important.
 The Law Offices of Daniel J. Harris, P.C. is a criminal lawyer in Gaylord MI.

 Domestic Violence Attorney Gaylord MI

 The Law Offices of Daniel J. Harris, P.C. is a domestic violence attorney Gaylord MI.
-If you have been charged with domestic violence in Gaylord MI and are looking for an attorney to help, contact The Law Offices of Daniel J. Harris, P.C. at 231.347.4444 or fill out or free consultation form today.
+If you are looking for an attorney, call The Law Offices of Daniel J. Harris, P.C. today at 231.347.4444 for a free consultation or simply fill out the form below: